Cerement/cerement.github.io/_posts/2020-01-07-tutorial-working-with-custom-package-in-unity-2019-2.md

 The value in `version` field must follow [semantic versioning](https://semver.org/) with format `major.minor.patch`; otherwise, it will break the strategy that automation tools use to check the compatibility. `major` is for breaking changes, `minor` is for backward-compatible API changes, and `patch` is about fixes with no API changes.
 When `major` is 0, it indicates this package isn't stable for production, may includes many breaking changes frequently.
 The initial version of packages should be `0.1.0`.

+As packages for Unity, use label `preview` in `version` will let package manager know it’s in preview, e.g. `1.2.3-preview.1`, `1.2.3-preview.2`.

 Specify the dependencies of the package in the `dependencies` field.
 These referenced packages will be imported automatically when developers import this package.
 Please check out [npm documentation](https://docs.npmjs.com/files/package.json#dependencies) for detailed syntax about specifying version ranges, but not all the syntax are tested on Unity.

 Check out the [official documentation](https://docs.unity3d.com/Manual/upm-manifestPkg.html) of `package.json` for more details.